petero2018/currys_take_home/README.md

 ### run terraform via docker

-A helper image + Makefile let you run Terraform in a container (no local install):
+A helper image + Makefile let you run Terraform (for resource group + storage provisioning) in a container (no local install).
+Synapse itself is provisioned manually in the Azure portal.

 ```
 # build the helper image (Terraform + Azure CLI)